Ambitious Mediterranean w/ standout kubaneh & chicken liver mousse. Best for brunch!

 Bryan Kim reviews Dagon, an ambitious Mediterranean restaurant on the Upper West Side, finding it particularly shines during weekend brunches with standout dishes like labne and shakshuka.

-Customers generally have a positive sentiment towards the restaurant, particularly praising its delicious Mediterranean and Israeli cuisine.
-Many recommend it for brunch and dinner, noting the great food and ambiance.
+Customers generally have a positive sentiment towards the restaurant, with many recommending it for its Mediterranean and Israeli cuisine, particularly for dinner.

 Important Note